 There are slight complementary differences in the two approaches, and PIs should feel free to use either or both of the results.
 Please cite the references above when you use the data products in your publications.

-Further documentation for MIDAS version, about how it works and what the various data products are, is available at http://www.saao.ac.za/~akniazev/pub/HRS_MIDAS/ See also list of documents below.
+All available documentation for MIDAS HRS pipeline: (1) how it works, (2) what the various data products are and (3) different studies on its accuracy, is available at http://www.saao.ac.za/~akniazev/pub/HRS_MIDAS/ See also list of documents at the bottom of this page.

 Note that neither pipeline currently includes the High Stability (HS) mode.
-However, HS mode data can be reduced by running tasks available for the PIs as part of the PyHRS software distribution.
+Pssibly, HS mode data can be reduced by running tasks available for the PIs as part of the PyHRS software distribution.

 Astro Ops is very grateful for all feedback regarding the pipeline products.
 Please do not hesitate to send suggestions and criticism to salthelp.
 While the dedicated development work has been completed we anticipate further improvements and tweaks, especially after user feedback.